Next time you need a bouquet, don’t forget about forget-me-nots! They’re a delicate but beautiful flower, with a storied past, rich with symbolism.

 Historically, these flowers symbolize remembrance (not much of a surprise there)―not only associated with love, but for those we’ve lost.

 Are you born in September?
 Yes?!
-Well you better never forget, forget me nots because they’re your birth flowers.
+Well, you better not forget forget-me-nots, because they’re your birth flower.
 And if you live in Alaska, the reason doubles because they were chosen as the Alaska state flower in the year 1949.

 DID YOU KNOW?